Jatlys/DesignMate/README.md

 # DesignMa+e

-A mobile-first web application for user startup and design management, built as a prototype using modern web technologies.
+A mobile-first web application to facilitate the design thinking and problem solving process.

 ## 🚀 Features